gnome-terminator/docs/source/layouts.rst

 launching unique commands in each one.

 You have already seen a glimpse of this in the :ref:`prefs-layouts` tab of the :ref:`preferences`.
-Here it is again:
+If you haven't already read the information there, you should probably go back and do so.
+Here's the :ref:`prefs-layouts` tab again:

 .. image:: imgs/prefs_layouts.png
+   :scale: 100%
+   :align: center

 It's simple to create a new layout.
 Just launch new windows, add tabs and splits, arrange them, and customise them to your liking.

 Layouts will currently directly detect and save:

 - Window sizes and positions as well as the fullscreen or maximised state
 - Splitter positions
 - Custom window, tab and titlebar names
 - The profile of each terminal
 - Group setting of each terminal
 - The active terminal per window or tab, and the active tab per window if applicable
 - The UUID of each terminal

 When done, use the :ref:`prefs-layouts` section of the :ref:`preferences`